megamaz/NoodleExtensions-python/docs/documentation.md

 animator = NoodleExtensions.Animator(editor) # this is the line to set up an animator.
 Really, not that hard!
 ```
 The animator can currently only animate tracks and path animations. `AssignPlayerToTrack` and `AssignTrackParent` are soon to come!\
 It is recommended that any animation either start at 1-1.5 beats before the actual animation.
 This prevents the gif shown in [_position](#_position) from happening where the notes blips into position while it's moving towards the player.
-If that is your intended effect, than have at it.
+If that is your intended effect, then have at it.\
 Animation quick guide:
 - [`_position`](#_position)
 - [`_rotation`](#_rotation)